ceos-seo/data_cube_ui/docs/ui_install.md

 Additionally, a `.pgpass` is required for the Data Cube On Demand functionality.
-In `config/.pgpass`, replace `dc_user` with you database user name and replace `localuser1234` with you database user password and copy that file into the home directory of your local user.
+In `config/.pgpass`, replace `dc_user` with you database user name and replace `localuser1234` with you database user password and copy that file into the home directory of your user.

 ```
 cp config/.pgpass ~/.pgpass